blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `uint64_t`

 #### bytes_to_int

 ```c
 static uint32_t bytes_to_int(uint8_t *data, int len);
 ```

-converts the bytes to a unsigned int (at least the last max len bytes)
+Converts the bytes to an unsigned int (at least the last max len bytes).

 arguments:
 ```eval_rst